Free Walking Tour Berlin

 The Impact on Berliners

-The immediate impact of the Berlin Wall on the people of Berlin was profound and devastating.
-Families were separated, with loved ones finding themselves on opposite sides of the wall.
-Overnight, people were cut off from their homes, jobs, and familiar surroundings.
+The event of the Berlin Wall was immediate and devastating for the people of Berlin.
+There, families were separated, but now lovers could find themselves on opposite sides of the wall.
+People were cut off overnight from their homes, jobs and familiar surroundings.

 Social and Political Ramifications